U-spin symmetry energy and hyperon puzzle: Summary

 In this work, we introduced the concept of U-spin symmetry energy $E_\mathrm{U}(n_\mathrm{b})$ as an analog to the well-established nuclear symmetry energy $E_\mathrm{sym}(n_\mathrm{b})$, which characterizes the variation in binding energy with the inclusion of hyperons in dense matter.
 Focusing on the lightest hyperon ($\Lambda$), we then constrained $E_\mathrm{U}(n_\mathrm{b})$ using state-of-the-art nuclear physics data and astrophysical observations via a Bayesian inference approach.

-Our analysis reveals that $E_\mathrm{U}(n_\mathrm{b})$ is significantly smaller than $E_\mathrm{sym}(n_\mathrm{b})$, indicating that the proton-neutron attraction is substantially stronger than that between nucleons and hyperons.
-As a result, the $\Lambda$ hyperon potential increases markedly with density and becomes repulsive at high densities.
-This has profound implications for the composition of neutron stars, i.e., there is a probability exceeding 80\% that $\Lambda$ hyperons do not appear in neutron stars according to state-of-the-art nuclear physics data and astrophysical observations.
-In the minority of cases where they do emerge, the onset density $n_\mathrm{b}^\Lambda$ typically exceeds 0.8 fm$^{-3}$, corresponding to neutron stars with masses greater than 1.7 $M_\odot$.
-The results presented here provide important insights into the EOSs of dense matter, offering a viable resolution to the long-standing ``Hyperon Puzzle".
+Our analysis indicates that $E_{\rm U}(n_{\rm b})$ is significantly smaller than $9E_{\rm sym}(n_{\rm b})$, suggesting that the proton-neutron attraction is substantially stronger than the interaction between nucleons and hyperons.
+Consequently, the $\Lambda$ hyperon potential increases remarkably with density and exhibits repulsion at high densities.
+This finding has profound implications for the composition of neutron stars: according to state-of-the-art nuclear physics data and astrophysical observations, there is a probability 55.66\% that $\Lambda$ hyperons appear in the EOSs within the causality-satisfying density range.
+In cases where hyperons emerge, the onset density $n_{\rm b}^{\Lambda}$ typically ranges from $2\,n_0$ to $5\,n_0$, corresponding to neutron stars with masses greater than $1.0\,{\rm M}_\odot$.
+Furthermore, as the density increases, $E_{\rm U}$ tends toward negative values, implying the disappearance of hyperons in high-density regions.
+This feature allows the EOSs to support massive neutron stars.
+The results presented here provide important insights into the EOSs of dense matter and offer a viable resolution to the long-standing ``Hyperon Puzzle".